j796160836/HelloGlassActivity/README.md

-HelloGlass
+HelloGlass Activity
 ==========

-A simple app using GDK (Glass Development Kit) for google glass
+A simple app using GDK (Glass Development Kit) Immersion Pattern for google glass